 The data were obtained using the "Nurses' VG Site Injection Preference Status Form" that the researchers developed based on the literature.
-The form is composed of two parts.
-In the first part are six questions addressing the nurses' age, education status, clinical experience, clinic in which they work, the site they use for IMI.
-In the second part of the form are seventeen questions regarding the IMI implementation of nurses in the VG site.
+The form contained questions addressing the nurses' gender, age, education status, clinical experience, the site they use for IMI, the IMI implementation of nurses in the VG site, number of injection implementation, opinions of nurses about IMI implementation in the VG site etc.